Monday, December 23, 2024

 Equation with many unknowns: how to improve the procedure

-Ukraine critically lacks a clear policy and legal mechanism to prevent the appointment of persons with a different citizenship to the judiciary, as well as to check existing judges, and if identified, expel them and deprive them of citizenship.
+Ukraine critically lacks a clear policy and legal mechanism to prevent the appointment of persons with other citizenship to the judiciary, as well as to check existing judges, and if identified, expel them and deprive them of citizenship.

 The procedure should be improved at all levels, in particular during competition for the position of judge and the judiciary.
 You can start with the following steps: